-Obituary: We are sad to announce that in 2019, traditional affiliate marketing died quietly in the ether.
+Obituary: We are sad to announce that in 2019, old school affiliate marketing died quietly in the ether.
 Born in 1997 (approx.), affiliate burst into the marketing world with a smile on its face and a fist full of opportunity in its hands.
 It promised huge returns with little work and no upfront marketing cost.
-In fact, affiliate had a near magical touch, pairing with publishers who would promote products and services for free, in exchange for a cut of the sale price.
+In fact, affiliate had a near-magical touch, pairing with publishers who would promote products and services for free, in exchange for a cut of the sale price.

 The excesses of affiliate’s adolescence